Organizing for Instant Entertaining

 Red wine, which doesn't need chilling and will keep until you need it.

-Once you put on your thinking cap, you’ll discover this and that at the store that you can add to your stock.
+Once you put on your thinking cap, you will discover this and that at the store that you can add to your stock.
 Even if you had nothing in the fridge, you could put together a fun antipasti tray with this pantry list.
 Or, with the olives on hand, you could make Olive Tapenade.
-With the club soda and red wine on hand, you won’t need to fret that you don’t have sodas or beer on hand.
+With the club soda and red wine on hand, you will not need to fret that you do not have sodas or beer on hand.

 Heading to a party or having one?
 Make an extra amount of the appetizers and freeze them to pull out when you need them.